 Health Systems Research Initiative

-This call for proposals is the second of three annual Health Systems Research Initiative calls, jointly supported by the Department for International Development (DFID), the Economic and Social Research Council (ESRC), the Medical Research Council (MRC) and the Wellcome Trust.
+This is the third annual call for the Health Systems Research Initiative calls, jointly supported by the Department for International Development (DFID), the Economic and Social Research Council (ESRC), the Medical Research Council (MRC) and the Wellcome Trust.

-- generate evidence on how to strengthen health systems in order to improve health outcomes in low- and middle-income countries
+- generate evidence on how to strengthen and improve health systems for people living in low- and middle-income countries (LMICs)

 - use a health systems approach to inform the delivery of evidence-based interventions or structural changes